The Beast in the Cellar: Home media

+Critical reception

+In The Monthly Film Bulletin David Mcgillivray wrote: "James Kelly, a graduate from television scriptwriting, reveals an understanding of the mechanics of suspense, particularly during the macabre climax of his first film where the 'thing', first glimpsed as a shape hiding behind the banisters, then as a Nosferatu-type shadow of a talon on the wall, crawls up the stairs.
+Unfortunately, the material which precedes this is stretched so far beyond its natural dramatic length that the atmosphere never manages to get much of a grip on the imagination, and some consistently ill-chosen music doesn't help.
+Only the occasional line of dialogue ... conveys the precise nuance of the situation which the film milks so laboriously – that of the sweet old ladies struggling to live with their unspeakably nasty secret.
+And in the context of their impassive gentility, the obligatory injections of sex (a girl having her knickers pulled down in the spinsters' barn) and gore (Ellie pushing a clawed eyeball back into its socket) seem all the more obtrusive."

 Author and film critic Leonard Maltin gave the film 2/4 stars, stating that Reid's and Robson's performances brought the movie to an average level.

 TV Guide awarded the film 1/4 stars, stating that "The potentially interesting premise is undone by an extremely chatty script."

-On his website Fantastic Movie Musings and Ramblings, Dave Sindelar called the film "dull" and criticized the film's flaccid direction, endlessly talky sequences, lack of suspense, over focus on Reid and Robson's characters, and the design of the title monster.
+The Observer called it "limp rubbish".

+Leslie Halliwell said: "Idiotically boring farrago, totally lacking in suspense and wasting good talent."

 Charles Tatum from eFilmCritic gave the film 2/5 stars, offering similar criticism towards the film's overly long dull stretches, and lack of effectiveness during the attack sequences.
 Tatum did however commend Reid and Robson's performances.

 Andrew Smith from Popcorn Pictures awarded the film a score of 3/10, writing, "The Beast in the Cellar has an interesting approach to its subject matter with it’s [sic] characterisation of the two leads and it’s [sic] attempts to humanise them as much as it can.
 However this is horror after all and what we have is a pretty feeble but traditional British horror flick where you don’t see the monster until the very end and when you do, you realise you’ve been had for the last hour and a half."